View posts and conversations in Social Engagement

 Remove post: Deletes the post from your solution's database.

 Copy internal URL (): Generates an internal link to this post in Social Engagement.
 Copy this URL to your clipboard and share it with other users of Social Engagement to point them to a specific post.

 Reach: This indicates the potential size of an author's network and connections on Twitter or the influence of a news source.
 The higher the number of an author's reach, the more likely that this is an influential author.
 More information: Get relevant data using filters

 Date and time of publication: The date and time when the post was published by the author.
 Redirects you to the original URL where the post was found.
 This lets you see the post in the context of the site or social network it originated from.

 Post location: The geographical location information (latitude/longitude) that a user shared when publishing the post (if available).
 More information: See the locations for the posts

 Author location: The geographical information that a user shared on a profile (if available).
-For example, this can be the location of a Twitter user as it’s been entered in the user’s Twitter profile.
+For example, this might be the location of a Twitter user as it was entered in the user's Twitter profile.
 More information: See the locations for the posts

 Author details: The details about a user's Twitter profile.
 The author name, username, profile picture, location, website, and bio are provided if the author has been active in the last 30 days.
 More information: Get details on specific authors